Segways vs. hoverboard

 Segways

-Segway has produced a huge range of mobility products, including electric mopeds, hybrid motorcycles, electric kick scooters, and their original, self-balancing personal transporter with a handlebar and stand-up riding position.
-Segway products vary dramatically in aesthetics, design, features, and rider position compared to hoverboards.
-Some of Segway's products are similar to hoverboards: visually simple, self-balancing electric scooters with no handlebars, but have a knee bar for ease of use and control.
+Segway has produced many mobility products, including electric mopeds, hybrid motorcycles, electric kick scooters, and their original, self-balancing personal transporter with a handlebar and stand-up riding position.
+Compared to hoverboards, Segway products vary dramatically in aesthetics, design, features, and rider position.
+Some of Segway's products are similar to hoverboards: visually simple, self-balancing electric scooters with no handlebars but have a knee bar for ease of use and control.

-Segways were also built with commuter use in mind.
+Certain styles of Segways were built with commuter use in mind.
 They tend to have powerful motors, long battery life, big tires, and advanced smart features.
 These design considerations and durability put Segway devices toward the higher end of the electric mobility price spectrum.
 Their performance also comes at a cost in terms of weight.
 Learn more about how Segways work.

 Hoverboards

 Whether you're considering a Segway or a hoverboard, both types of devices face similar legal challenges.
-Jurisdictions classify these vehicles in different ways (e.g., are users considered pedestrians, cyclists, motor vehicles, or something else?).
+Jurisdictions classify these vehicles in different ways (e.g., are riders considered pedestrians, or cyclists?
+Are they motor vehicles, or something else?).
 In some jurisdictions, you may need to register or insure your Segway.
 While they can be efficient and fun mobility solutions, check your local regulations before buying a Segway or hoverboard.
+Even when Segway insurance isn’t mandated, it makes sense to protect your investment and to cover yourself financially if you're liable for injuries or property damage while riding.

 New Progressive Customers